tharittk/dist-kv-raft/README.md

 ### The Raft State Machine

-The server lifecycle is controlled by runServer, a main loop that switches behavior based on the current state (Follower, Candidate, Leader).
+The server lifecycle is controlled by `runServer`, a main loop that switches behavior based on the current state (Follower, Candidate, Leader).
 This cleanly isolates the logic for election timeouts and heartbeats.

 Here is the illustration [credit](https://blog.kezhuw.name/2018/03/20/A-step-by-step-approach-to-raft-consensus-algorithm):